 The SCIRP TRA is intended to support translational research that will accelerate the movement of promising ideas in SCI research into clinical applications.
 Although not all-inclusive, some examples include demonstration studies of pharmaceuticals and medical devices in preclinical systems and/or clinical research on therapeutics, devices, or practice using human tissues or resources.

 The ultimate goal of translational research is to move an observation forward into clinical application and accelerate the clinical introduction of healthcare products, technologies, or practice guidelines.
 Observations that drive a research idea may be derived from a laboratory discovery, population-based studies, or a clinician’s first-hand knowledge of patients and anecdotal data.
-However, PIs should not view translational research as a one-way continuum from bench to bedside.
+However, applicants should not view translational research as a one-way continuum from bench to bedside.
 The research plan is encouraged to involve a reciprocal flow of ideas and information between basic and clinical science.
-Developmental pathways for translational research that may be useful for designing translational research studies for support under this mechanism may be found at http://clincancerres.aacrjournals.org/content/14/18/5664.full (a report of the National Cancer Institute Translational Research Working Group); applicants are strongly encouraged to refer to these pathways in their applications.

 Areas of Interest

-To meet the intent of the award mechanism, applications must address at least one of the FY19 SCIRP TRA Focus Areas.
+Applications to the FY21 SCIRP Translational Research Award (TRA) must address at least one of the Focus Areas listed below.
 Applications may address more than one Focus Area.
-In particular, applications combining biomarker studies with studies of one or more of the following Focus Areas are encouraged: preserving and protecting tissues after injury; bladder dysfunction, bowel dysfunction, and neuropathic pain; and rehabilitation and regeneration.
+In particular, applications combining biomarker studies with studies in one or more of the other Focus Areas is encouraged.
 Applications using clinically relevant combinations of interventions within or across Focus Areas are also encouraged.
-The FY19 SCIRP TRA Focus Areas are:
+The FY21 SCIRP Focus Areas are:

-• Preserving and protecting spinal cord tissue at time of injury for improved neurologic outcomes: ○ Responsive projects may include surgical and acute care management of SCI. ○ Early therapeutics (devices and pharmacologic interventions) to stabilize SCI in the prehospital environment and during transport are encouraged. ○ Applications proposing neuroprotective interventions need to demonstrate a clinically feasible window for treatment and more than an incremental improvement over existing therapies.
+• Preserving and protecting spinal cord tissue at time of injury for improved neurologic outcomes ○ Responsive projects may include surgical and acute care management of SCI. ○ Therapeutics (devices and pharmacologic interventions) to stabilize SCI in the prehospital environment and during transport are encouraged. ○ Applications proposing neuroprotective interventions need to demonstrate a clinically feasible window for treatment and more than an incremental improvement over existing therapies.

-• Identifying and validating biomarkers for diagnosis, prognosis, and for evaluation of treatment efficacies: ○ Biomarkers must focus on diagnosis, prognosis, progression, and/or recovery of SCI. ○ Projects with a clear link between a biomarker and underlying physiology are encouraged.
-Projects can include imaging and other modalities. ○ Applications should demonstrate a clear path to clinical use. ○ Biomarker studies directed at identifying the best single or combination of treatments for individuals (personalized medicine) are encouraged. ○ Clinical trials are not supported in the FY19 SCIRP TRA biomarkers Focus Area; however, ancillary biomarker studies with existing clinical trials are allowed and encouraged.
+• Identifying and validating biomarkers for diagnosis, prognosis, and for evaluation of treatment efficacies ○ Biomarkers must focus on diagnosis, prognosis, progression, and/or recovery of SCI. ○ Projects with a clear link between a biomarker and underlying physiology are encouraged.
+Projects can include imaging and other modalities. ○ Applications should demonstrate a clear path to clinical use. ○ Biomarker studies directed at identifying the best single or combination of treatments for individuals (personalized medicine) are encouraged.

-• Bladder dysfunction, bowel dysfunction, and neuropathic pain: ○ Includes studies of the mechanisms of bladder and bowel dysfunction and pain in individuals with SCI where the application demonstrates a clear path from increased understanding to advancing treatments. ○ Includes developing and testing interventions such as drugs, devices, and rehabilitation strategies. ○ Studies addressing the needs of and treatments for individuals with SCI across the full lifespan from acute to chronic injury are encouraged. ○ Studies relevant to this Focus Area using qualitative research approaches are allowed.
+• Bowel, genitourinary, cardiopulmonary dysfunction, and neuropathic pain ○ Mechanism-focused studies must be specific to SCI and demonstrate a clear path from increased understanding to advancing treatments. ○ Studies addressing the needs of and treatments for individuals with SCI across the full lifespan from acute to chronic injury are encouraged.

-• Rehabilitation and regeneration—maximizing the function of the residual neural circuitry, including harnessing neuroplasticity and recovery to improve function after SCI. ○ Studies that address critical questions of dosing, targeting, or safety required to move the research toward clinical use are supported. ○ Applications studying mechanisms of regeneration or identifying novel therapeutic targets must include a feasible projected pathway for translation and clinical implementation. ○ Basic research projects designed to understand general mechanisms underlying axonal sprouting, regeneration, or neuroplasticity are discouraged unless they directly address translatable approaches. ○ Studies relevant to this Focus Area using qualitative research approaches are allowed.
+• Rehabilitation and regeneration—maximizing the function of the residual neural circuitry, including harnessing neuroplasticity and recovery to improve function after SCI ○ Studies that address critical questions of dosing, targeting, or safety required to move the research toward clinical use are supported. ○ Applications studying mechanisms of regeneration or identifying novel therapeutic targets must include a feasible projected pathway for translation and clinical implementation. ○ Basic research projects designed to understand general mechanisms underlying axonal sprouting, regeneration, or neuroplasticity are discouraged unless they directly address translatable approaches.

-The anticipated direct costs budgeted for the entire period of performance for an FY19 SCIRP TRA will not exceed $1,250,000.
-Refer to Section II.D.5, Funding Restrictions, for detailed funding information
+The anticipated direct costs budgeted for the entire period of performance for an FY21 SCIRP TRA will not exceed $1,250,000.
+Refer to Section II.D.5, Funding Restrictions, for detailed funding information.